MCRXIII/Retro-Future-Smart-Home/README.md

 The original iPhone exemplifies this success.
 A five-year-old with no prior exposure to smart devices could master its operation within minutes.
 This was achieved through its skeuomorphic UI design (e.g., settings icons resembling metal gears, the phone icon as a handset) and intuitive interaction patterns.
 My system must carry forward this legacy.

-### Design Principle 2: Offline Reliability
+### Design Principle 2: Offline-first & Reliability

 Technology should serve people, not enslave them.
 Hardware devices (or business strategies) that force users into frequent updates, cloud service subscriptions, or vendor lock-in are profoundly inhumane.

 Good devices should operate like my grandmother's radio and landline phone—working silently in the background, unnoticed yet consistently reliable.
 My ideal smart home system resembles traditional appliances: anyone can install it, it lasts for years once set up, and it's easy to repair or replace.

-Therefore, it should be modular, making no critical decisions dependent on cloud services.
+Therefore, it should has modularity, making no critical decisions dependent on cloud services.
 All data resides locally.
 The vast majority of interactions utilize mechanical components (buttons, knobs, light/sound/vibration feedback) to ensure stable operation in offline environments.

 ### Design Principle Three: Open Source & Sovereignty